b-schoen/gpt_from_scratch/README.md

-GPT from scratch via https://github.com/karpathy/nn-zero-to-hero
+GPT from scratch via https://github.com/karpathy/nn-zero-to-hero, which has since evolved into a more general workspace.

 Table of Contents